YouTube Music vs Spotify: Why I’m Sticking With YouTube

 High | 256 kbps AAC (good quality, most people won’t notice compression) | 160 kbps Ogg Vorbis (comparable to YouTube's high setting) |

-Very High | 256 kbps AAC (almost CD quality) | 320 kbps Ogg Vorbis (highest quality, better compression than YouTube) |
+Very High | 256 kbps AAC (almost CD quality) | 24-bit/44.1kHz FLAC (lossless) |

 AAC (Advanced Audio Codec): Used by YouTube Music, it is widely supported and efficient in preserving sound quality.

-That said, most people won’t hear a difference unless they use high-end headphones.
+That said, most people won't hear a difference unless they use high-end headphones.
 Some songs even sound fuller on YouTube Music, while others feel slightly lower in quality.
+Unless you're an audiophile (a person obsessed with sound quality), this won't be a deal breaker.

 The Best Part About YouTube Music: The Infinite Library